vk0108/mars-web/README.md

 # Mars Explorer

-A modern web application for exploring Mars weather data and planetary information, built for hackathon submission.
+A modern web application for exploring Mars weather data and planetary information.

 ## Features